Danone in talks to sell medical nutrition unit to Hospira - FT

 Contacted by Reuters, a spokesman for Danone in Paris declined to comment.
 No one at Hospira immediately returned a request for comment.

-The deal would allow the U.S. buyer to move its tax base to Europe, the FT said, a practice known as "inversion" criticized by President Barack Obama.
+The deal would allow the U.S. buyer to move its tax base to Europe, the FT said, a practice known as "inversion" criticised by President Barack Obama.